frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/customize-erpnext/articles/field-types.md

 <img alt="Field Types" class="screenshot" src="{{docs_base_url}}/assets/img/customize/duration-fieldtype.png">

-If you don't want to track duration in terms of days or seconds, you can uncheck "Show Days" and "Show Seconds" options respectively in your Form.
+If you don't want to track duration in terms of days or seconds, you can enable "Hide Days" and "Hide Seconds" options respectively in your Form.

 <img alt="Field Types" class="screenshot" src="{{docs_base_url}}/assets/img/customize/duration-options.png">

-For example, here in the SLA DocType, option is present to choose hours and minutes.
+For example, here in the SLA DocType, option is present to choose hours and minutes only.
 <img alt="Field Types" class="screenshot" src="{{docs_base_url}}/assets/img/customize/duration-options-2.png">

 {next}